 Bermuda is as close as you can get to a Caribbean-like vibe, scenery and culture without actually being in the Caribbean.
 In fact, Bermuda is nowhere near the Caribbean, even though it’s often thought of as a tropical vacation island.
+Because of its relatively close proximity to New England, it makes a perfect destination for Bermuda cruises from Boston.

 This tiny island country—a British Overseas Territory—consists of a few small volcanic islands and lies in the North Atlantic.
 Located at basically the same latitude as North Carolina, 665 miles east of the Cape Hatteras coast, Bermuda lies more northerly than you may have expected.
 Perhaps surprisingly, it lies closer to Nova Scotia, Canada than to Puerto Rico, closer to Martha’s Vineyard in Massachusetts than to Miami, Florida.